How to Install, Update & Remove Web Libraries with Bower

 bower install jquery#1.10.0

-Now that we have the libraries, Normalize and jQuery, in our project directory, we can use them by referencing the jQuery from the bower_components folder in the HTML document and import Normalize LESS in the other LESS stylesheet.
+With the libraries now in your project directory, you can incorporate them by linking jQuery in your HTML document from the bower_components folder and importing Normalize LESS in your LESS stylesheet.

 <script src="bower_components/jquery/jquery.min.js"></script>